 I don’t want to come across as completely negative towards our accountant because we actually really like working with him and will continue to use him as a tax advisor.
 It’s just that my wife and I were very disappointed with the results.

 Once again, please take these conclusions with a grain of salt because they reflect only my experiences with a single accountant.
-But here’s what I have to say about using an accountant to do your taxes versus using Turbo Tax or Tax Cut.
+But here’s what I have to say about using an accountant to do your taxes versus using Turbo Tax.

 - An accountant can’t change the past.
 Therefore, using an accountant is probably not going to save you much money versus Turbo Tax for just filing a tax return.
 In our case, Turbo Tax did a better job of finding extra deductions.